Tesla surges as fund managers face big decision: How much to own

 Up over 400% in 2020, the California-based car maker has become the most valuable auto company in the world, by far, despite production that is a fraction of rivals such as Toyota Motor 7203.T, Volkswagen VOWG_p.DE and General Motors GM.N.

-Entry to the S&P 500 will put Tesla among the index's 10 most valuable companies, larger than Johnson & Johnson JNJ.N and JPMorgan Chase JPM.N and approaching the value of Visa V.N.
+Entry to the S&P 500 will put Tesla among the index's 10 most valuable companies, larger than JPMorgan Chase JPM.N and approaching the value of Visa V.N.

 Many investors believe Tesla’s stock is in a bubble, and some have warned against adding it to the S&P 500 at current levels.
 Adding to uncertainty around Tesla is Chief Executive Elon Musk, viewed by many as a genius entrepreneur, but who in 2018 agreed to pay $20 million and step down as chairman to settle fraud charges.